nik610/titanic-dataset/README.md

 Files:

-Titanic dataset.ipynb - a Jupyter notebook of my analysis.
+Titanic Dataset.ipynb - a Jupyter notebook of my analysis.

 test.csv - the test data that was provided by Kaggle.com.